 California’s Local Control Funding Formula (LCFF), which was signed into law in July 2013, includes parent engagement as one of eight state priority areas and requires parent, student, and stakeholder engagement in developing district plans and budgets.
 Research studies on implementation of these new requirements show that districts employing a wide variety of techniques to engage students and families were more effective in their outreach, as were those that partnered with community-based organizations to increase the turnout and diversity of parents and students.
 A February 2018 study on implementation of LCFF identified meaningful stakeholder engagement as key to the effectiveness of improvement strategies in each of the three districts profiled.
 The California Collaborative for Educational Excellence has partnered with parent and student organizations to offer learning communities to build the capacity of districts to meaningfully engage a broad cross-section of students, parents, and community members.
 Among the characteristics of meaningful district-level engagement were: leadership opportunities for historically marginalized communities; transparent decision-making processes; sustained engagement throughout the planning and implementation stages; collaboration with outside partners to bring in more resources and perspectives to amplify the voices of previously marginalized people.24

 An innovative approach to family and community engagement can be seen in Colorado legislation that adopted the PTA National Standards as the state family engagement framework.
 The legislation assists educators and families by coordinating early literacy strategies as well as career and academic plans.
-In 2009, the General Assembly also created a state advisory council for parent involvement in education that will review best practices and recommend to policymakers and educators strategies to increase parent involvement in public education.25 This council, according to state law, includes parents and statewide organization representatives and advises on best practices.
+In 2009, the General Assembly also created a state advisory council for parent involvement in education that will review best practices and recommend to policymakers and educators strategies to increase parent involvement in public education.25 This council, according to state law, includes parents and statewide organizational representatives and advises on best practices.

-In Washington State, the Educational Opportunity Gap Oversight and Accountability Committee, created during the 2009 legislature to address the state’s achievement gap, embedded parent, student, and community engagement into its design.
+In Washington, the Educational Opportunity Gap Oversight and Accountability Committee, created during the 2009 legislature to address the state’s achievement gap, embedded parent, student, and community engagement into its design.
 The committee was charged by RCW 28A.300.136 with synthesizing the findings and recommendations from five achievement gap studies into an implementation plan and then recommending policies and strategies.
 The state legislature implemented the 2015 recommendations in 2016 in the Fourth Substitute House Bill 1541.
 The 2017 annual report of the committee further supported family and community engagement and outreach.
 Its recommendations to the legislature included: allocating additional funds to support a multiyear statewide family engagement workgroup and adopting the Office of Education Ombud’s four recommendations on family and community engagement.
 The committee also directed school districts to reach out to families and communities when creating and implementing cultural competency training programs.

 Board of education resolutions